anngdinh/vcontainer-helm-infra-documentation/src/helm-charts/vngcloud-container-network-interface/overview.md

 While this seems like a small difference between the two modes, it is **highly advantageous**.

+- Pod IP addresses are natively routable within the cluster's VPC network and other VPC networks connected to it by VPC Network Peering.
+- Pod IP addresses are reserved in the VPC network before the Pods are created in your cluster.
+This prevents conflict with other resources in the VPC network and allows you to better plan IP address allocations.
+- Pod IP address ranges do not depend on custom static routes.
+They do not consume the system-generated and custom static routes quota.
+Instead, automatically-generated subnet routes handle routing for VPC-native clusters.
+- You can create firewall rules that apply to just Pod IP address ranges instead of any IP address on the cluster's nodes.
+- Pod IP address ranges, and subnet secondary IP address ranges in general, are accessible from on-premises networks connected with Cloud VPN or Cloud Interconnect using Cloud Routers.
+- Some features, such as network endpoint groups (NEGs), only work with VPC-native clusters.

 - no drawbacks to choosing a VPC-native cluster
 - firewall rules can be applied to individual pods (for routes-based clusters, the finest granularity level would have been an entire node)
 - Service (ClusterIP) addresses are only available from within the cluster.
 If you need to access within the cluster's VPC, create an internal Network Load Balancer.